 The steps for a minimally invasive sacroiliac joint fusion are similar and may include

-- A surgeon guides the instruments for implantation through the passage created in the ilium.
+A surgeon guides the instruments for implantation through the passage created in the ileum.
 The surgeon secures the implants using screws and pins.

 Medicare usually covers sacroiliac joint fusion surgery, and the Medicare code for this surgery is 27279.
 Insurance companies also usually cover this surgery, but you may need to be pre-certified before having the surgery.
 The cost to the patient of this surgery usually depends on where the surgeon performs it.